mo-sharif/codelit/README.md

 [![Mo Skool](demos/moskool.gif)](https://moskool.com/)

-⚠️ Note: This repo is for presentation purposes only, actual code is private atm ⚠️
+⚠️ Note: This repo is for info purposes only.
+Actual code is private ⚠️

 ## 💩 Tech powering Mo Skool